A paperfolding paradise

 page attempts to record a summary of what is known about

-the origin and history of Letterfolds (although, at
+the origin and history of Letterfolds and Letterlocking

-present, it is very much a work in progress).
-Please
+(although, at present, it is very much a work in

 More details on specific letterfold designs can be found by following the links.

-The manuscript 'De Viribus Quantitatis' by Luca Pacioli which was written in or around 1502 gives a desription of three ways to seal a letter without any wax.
+The manuscript 'De Viribus Quantitatis' by Luca Pacioli which was written in or around 1502 gives a description of three ways to seal a letter without any wax.

 a, 'Given a rectangular sheet of paper, one is to fold it widthwise so to obtain a strip of paper.
 Both ends of the paper are bent in such a way to obtain a similar trapeze standing out to each side of the strip.
 The side of the trapeze gives the next fold, which is to be folded over until both ends are close enough that after folding them into each other they form a square shape.'